 You can also hike from Porthgwarra to Nanjizal beach along the South West Coast Path and it will take 45 minutes.

 The hike does look well worth it and next time I visit, I’ll leave enough time to find it.

 If you were visiting Porthgwarra due to being an avid Poldark fan, there are lots of places to relive some of your favourite moments in the story.

-Most of the shooting scenes were from series one.
+Most of the filming scenes were from series one.
 Here are all of the Porthgwarra Poldark filming locations;

 Demelza watching Ross bathing scene

-Meanwhile, his kitchen maid Demelza catches site of Ross and she watches him over the cliff tops!
-At this point the two were not together, but it starts off their epic romance.
+Meanwhile, his kitchen maid Demelza catches sight of Ross and she watches him over the cliff tops!
+At this point, the two were not together, but it starts off their epic romance.

-This shooting scene can be found in Porthgwarra Cove and you can see the cliff top where Demelza watches Ross just above it like in the show.
+This filming scene can be found in Porthgwarra Cove and you can see the cliff top where Demelza watches Ross just above it like in the show.